oroinc/documentation/crm/admin_guide/security/access_management_user_access_settings.rst

 Links
 -----
-For more information about the access settings configuration, see the `Access /Role Management <./access-role-management>`__ guide.
+For more information about the access settings configuration, see the :ref:`Access / Role Management <user-guide-user-management-permissions>` guide.

-For general overview of roles, see the `Roles Management <./access-management-roles>`__ guide.
+For general overview of roles, see the :ref:`Roles Management <user-guide-user-management-permissions-roles>` guide.

 For more information about the user configuration, see the `User Management <../user-management/user-management-users>`__ guide.